inesp/inesp.github.io/cv.md

 Ines Panker, <b>senior staff software engineer</b> and <b><a href="/talks/">conference speaker</a></b>.

-I build backends and the architecture around them, in <b>Python</b>, and I have a habit of picking up whatever the job is missing:
+I build backends and the architecture around them, and I have a habit of picking up whatever the job is missing:
 - the <b>circuit breakers</b> when our 30+ integrations started flaking
 - the <b>anomaly-detection algorithm</b> when customer metrics needed watching
 - the <b>profiling middleware</b> when production slowed down
 - the <b>team training sessions</b>, which eventually outgrew the company and became conference talks

+With agents, code now gets written faster than it gets understood.
+So lately my speciality is <b>breaking code I didn't write</b>: it's the quickest way to understand it.

 <dl class="cv-meta">
   <div>